spaceship-prompt/spaceship-prompt/docs/sections/xcenv.md

 !!! info
     Use [**xcenv**](https://xcenv.org/) to document and manage the Xcode version for your project and system..

-The `xcenv` section displays the version of the Xcode.
+The `xcenv` section displays the version of Xcode.

 The local version has more priority than the global one.